spacez320/eudaimonia.io/_posts/2017-10-19-terraform-notes.md

       size = "${var.foo}"
     }

-Variable assignments can be generated from, in order of preference:
+Variable assignments can be generated from the following, in order of
+preference:

 - Command line `-var` arguments.
 - From a file, `terraform.tfvars` or `*.auto.tfvars`, or files matching the